GDR Children of Namibia: Current Situation

 Since end of 2009 a group of Omulaule came under the spotlight through bad behaviour especially in Windhoek.
 They started collecting money in the form of donations for an apparent historical expedition from German tourists.
 Such expedition or project was never planned.

+Exhibition

+In the temporary exhibition "Ansichtssache(n) : The German in me is Indirect" at the Humboldt Forum / Ethnological Museum in Berlin traces the history of the "GDR children".
+In photo collages and video interviews, some of them and their children look at their biographies, in which African and European perspectives intersect in many ways.
+Exhibition concept: Dirk Neldner.
+Opening Sep.
+2021.